 Are there any chefs/ vegan personalities that you look up to and follow?

 “I have followed Deliciously Ella for years and years, her recipes are perfect for every day meals and are generally quick and easy.
 Also, Max La Manna – who is also a host on BBC Earth – his recipes are low-waste and very creative in the way they use things you might normally throw away.”

-“I had just moved back to the UK after living in the UAE for seven years and was staying with my parents during the summer, I was in quarantine and cooking fo them every day.
+“I had just moved back to the UK after living in the UAE for seven years and was staying with my parents during the summer of 202, I was in quarantine and cooking fo them every day.
 It started as a little passion project for myself, and to show people that vegan cooking doesn’t need to be complicated or require crazy ingredients, and I was genuinely surprised at how much people loved it – so I have kept it going.
 I love making anything pasta related, especially pestos – they always seem to be a hit when cooking for family and friends.
 And, if I can make someone else’s journey into Veganism a little less bumpy through sharing what I’m eating and cooking, then I’m happy.”